Ignatius Sancho: Shopkeeper

-In 1774 with help from Montagu, Sancho, suffering from ill health with gout, opened a grocery shop, offering merchandise such as tobacco, sugar and tea, at 19 Charles Street in London's Mayfair, Westminster.
+In 1774, with help from Montagu, Sancho, suffering from ill health with gout, opened a grocery shop, offering merchandise such as tobacco, sugar and tea, at 19 Charles Street in Westminster.
 These were goods then mostly produced by slaves in the West Indies.

 As a shopkeeper Sancho enjoyed more time to socialise, correspond with his many friends, share his enjoyment of literature, and his shop had many visitors.
-He wrote and published a Theory of Music, though no copy is extant today.
+He wrote and published a Theory of Music, though no copy is extant.
 There are 62 known compositions by Sancho, which were printed in four collections in London between c.
 1767 and 1779: Minuets Cotillons & Country Dances, book I (c.
 1767), containing 24 dances; A Collection of New Songs (c.
 1769), six songs on words of William Shakespeare, David Garrick, Anacreon, and unidentified authors; Minuets, &c., &c., book II (c.
 1770), with 20 dances; and Twelve Country Dances for the Year 1779.
 In addition, he wrote two plays.
-As a financially independent male householder living in London, he qualified to vote in the parliamentary elections of 1774 and 1780; he was the first person of African origin known to have voted in Britain.
-At this time he also wrote letters and in newspapers, under his own name and under the pseudonym "Africanus".
+At this time he also wrote letters and articles for newspapers, under his own name and under the pseudonym "Africanus".

 Among his acquaintances were figures such as Thomas Gainsborough, the Shakespearean actor David Garrick, violin virtuoso Felice Giardini, the preacher William Dodd, the sculptor Joseph Nollekens, and the novelist Laurence Sterne.
 Nollekens gave Sancho a plaster cast of his 1766 marble bust of Sterne.
 Sancho received many prominent visitors at his shop, including statesman and abolitionist Charles James Fox, who successfully steered a resolution through Parliament pledging it to abolish the slave trade.
-He oversaw a Foreign Slave Trade Bill in spring 1806 that prohibited British subjects from participating in the trading of slaves with the colonies of Britain's wartime enemies, thus eliminating two-thirds of the slave trade passing through British ports.
+Fox oversaw a Foreign Slave Trade Bill in spring 1806 that prohibited British subjects from participating in the trading of slaves with the colonies of Britain's wartime enemies, thus eliminating two-thirds of the slave trade passing through British ports.

+As a property owner, regardless of his ethnicity, he had the right to vote for Members of Parliament.
+He voted for the Westminster constituency in the 1774 general election and the 1780 general election.
+Voting was not secret at the time, and it was recorded that he voted for Hugh Percy and Thomas Pelham-Clinton in 1774, and for George Brydges Rodney and Charles James Fox in 1780.
+He is the second person of African origin known to have voted in Britain after victualler John London.

 Death

-Ignatius Sancho died from the effects of gout on 14 December 1780 and was buried in the churchyard of St Margaret's, Westminster.
-There is no memorial at the church, as the grave stones (which lie flat) in the churchyard were covered over with grass in 1880 and no inscription was found for him when a record was made of the existing epitaphs.
+Ignatius Sancho died from the effects of gout on 14 December 1780 and was buried on 17 December in the burial area of St Margaret's, Westminster (now the site of Christchurch Gardens, Victoria Street, London).
+There is no memorial marker at the church, as the grave stones (which lie flat) in the churchyard were covered over with grass in 1880 and no inscription was found for him when a record was made of the existing epitaphs.
 He was the first person of African descent known to be given an obituary in the British press.